-Tampa Electric does not object to continuing to No. 1 Α. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
-However. Ι will describe 25 4 is clearly in the best interests of the it later, 5 ratepayers and the company for this Commission to continue 6 certain of this information 7 to treat submitted 25 "Specified Confidential."
-8 9 What portion of the report should be confidential?
-10 Q. 11 The cost of water transportation of coal which is billed 12 A., to the regulated company by an affiliated company should 13 be treated as confidential.
-Tampa Electric formed a water 14 stransportation system for the transport of coal in the 15 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
-This 18 system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 the affiliated companies are able to maintain their 22 . competitive edge.
-Through this transportation system Tampa 23 Electric's affiliated companies are able to move coal by 24 river barges from sources in Kentucky, Oklahoma 25 anð
+Tampa Electric does not object to continuing 1 A. NO. to 2 information it needs to furnish to the Commission the review company expenditures for fuel, transportation and 3 fuel handling services.
+However, as I will describe 4 it is clearly in the best 5 later, interests of the ratepayers and the company for this Commission to continue 6 7 to certain treat of this information submitted 25 "Specified Confidential."
+8 What portion of the report should be confidential?
+Q.

+The cost of water transportation of coal which is billed 12 A .. to the regulated company by an affiliated company should 13 be treated as confidential.
+Tampa Electric formed a water 14 transportation system for the transport of coal in the 15 1950's which not only provides the necessary services for 16 Tampa Electric but also enjoys additional economies as it 17 provides competitive services to outside customers.
+18 This system has saved our electric customers many millions of 19 dollars in transportation costs over the years and these 20 savings are likely to continue in the future so long as 21 the affiliated companies 22 able to maintain their are ... competitive edge.
+Through this transportation system Tampa 23 Electric's affiliated companies are able to move coal by 24 river barges from sources in Kentucky, Oklahoma 25 and